Dark Mode

 12. Navigation

-Navigation refers to the webpages or menus that allow users to navigate through a website and find what they are looking for.
-It’s usually used synonymously with menu which you’ll typically find at the header of a website or nestled behind a “hamburger” item.
+Navigation refers to the subpages or menus that allow users to navigate through a website and find what they are looking for.

 [Source: Samsung]

-13. Call To Action (CTA)
+13. Call-To-Action (CTA)

 14. (Content) Headers